 So why do many of us reserve rooms simply to house our children’s toys?
 (Hint… most of our kids have too many toys.)

-My living room should accommodate my kids’ developmental need to play as well as my need to relax with a magazine and a coffee.
-Partitioning my kids off into a separate room to play would not only not work (even at 9 years old, they still prefer to hang out with their parents… and believe me, I’m milking that as long as I can!), but it also sends the message that their play is not a vital part of our family, that it is something to be done separately from the business of living and sharing together, which is untrue.
+My living room should accommodate my kids’ developmental need to play (which nowadays, at 12 years old, looks more like Minecraft than wooden blocks!) as well as my need to relax with a magazine and a coffee.
+Partitioning kids (especially when they are young) off into a separate room to play not only doesn’t work, but it also sends the message that their play is not a vital part of the family, that it is something to be done separately from the business of living and sharing together.
+This is untrue.

 Children’s play should co-exist within the hubbub of family life.

 Now, I’m not against rooms for recreation, but I’d urge families to make these rooms accommodate the rec needs of the entire family, including activities for adults and older kids, like exercise equipment or board games.
 I don’t think anyone would find it shocking that families spend less time together these days.
 Perhaps our over-sized, over-divided homes are partially to blame.

 Remember how I said the first room of my house is the living/dining room?
 This is the main living/playing/eating/working area of the home.
 And it is one room.
 It used to be the disaster area.
 Now it is my zen space.

 When my kids were younger, here’s how I incorporated their toys into the room without having a toy takeover.

 In case you’re wondering, my kids usually had some other toys in their bedrooms, such as Legos and stuffed animals.
 But when they were young tikes, this was the majority of the toys they played with.